Best Sit-Up Benches

 As with most others, this bench is crafted with a frame made of steel (14-gauge, to be exact).
 The tubing of the steel is two inches and it is safe to say that it is pretty strong.

-Thanks to the positioning of the ankle and leg supports, it is a bit easier to get on and off this bench.
+Thanks to the positioning of the ankle and leg support, it is a bit easier to get on and off this bench.
 Although, an integrated handle would have made it even easier.

 In total, this right here sports seven different heights.
 With this, you can tailor the exercise to your liking and to your level of difficulty.